edu-python-course/workout-template/README.md

 git update-index --no-assume-unchanged <file>
 ```

+Always do this while working with non-boilerplate code inside `main.py`.

 ### Testing

 Assignment follows TDD approach.
 This means all the tests should fail.
 Decorate your test cases with `unittest.expectedFailure`.
+Otherwise, it
+will be impossible to merge topic branch into `master.`

 [//]: # (TODO: assignment documents)

 ## Publication checklist